kosmolito/openshift/cluster-deployment-infra-agnostic/README.md

 - PowerShell 7 installed on your local machine
   - (Will be used to run the script and generate necessary files)

+## Instructions

+- 1. Open the `setup.ps1` file in PowerShell 7.
+- 2. Change the variables at the top of the file to match your environment.
+- 3. Run the PowerShell script.

+> **Note:** It will generate a folder with the name of your cluster + the domain name.
+This folder will contain the necessary files to setup the cluster.

+- 4. In the folder that was generated, there will be a `README.md` file.
+This file will contain the **instructions for your specific cluster**.

+- 5. Follow the instructions in the `README.md` file to setup your cluster.

+### Happy Clustering